EternityForest/EmberOS/README.md

 See [Here](EmberOS/src/modules/embedpi/filesystem/public.files/emberos/ember-doc/README.md) for info on how to do common stuff.

-## Ultra Quickstart without a display.
+## Ultra Quickstart

 Flash the image.
-You can now boot and use it like any other pi image, just a bit more hardened against SD wear and without any persistent state for the Chromium browser.
+You can now boot and use it like any other pi image, just a bit more hardened against SD wear.

+You will need to make a new user following the new Pi foundation release, you can do this with the pi imaging utility, or interactively when you first boot.

+Keep in mind some scripts out there may rely on the specific username "pi", so you might just want to keep that.

+I think most stuff included with emberOS should be fine, but I'm not completely sure.

+### How it works

+EmberOS includes code(import_wpa_conf_to_nm.service) to import WLAN settings from wpa_supplicant if present, so the existing Pi setup utilities should work.
+We also patch the user config tools to properly modify lightdm's config, so autologin works correctly.

+### Setting stuff up by editing files

 Set your computer up to be able to browse EXT4 partitions(On Linux this Just Works).
 On Windows you probably need extra software for this, or WSL2.
 I don't know about Mac.

 Look in the sketch partition.
 A few files are already present for maximally easy editing.
 Fill in your wifi credentials in /etc/NetworkManager/system-connections if desired.

 Set your new hostname in /etc/hostname/ and /etc/hosts/.
 Default is embedpi.
-You

 Enable or disable any services you want in /etc/ember-autostart.
 Note these are just systemd services, you could also start them by command line, but this lets you do it purely with a text editor.

-If you want to make a simple digital signage display, just put your stuff in /var/www/html/ starting at index.html and leave everything else alone, the default boot mode is to launch to a fullscreen chrome.
+If you want to make a simple digital signage display, just put your stuff in /var/www/html/ starting at index.html and leave everything else alone, the default boot mode is to launch to a fullscreen chrome, set to not have any persistent state, so it won't wear things out.

-## Security Warning

-In the unlikely event that the EXT4 partition becomes somehow corrupted or the bindings fail, the system will likely still be able to boot, but will do so as if it were an unmodified factory image.
-This is intentional as recoverability is prioritized.

-In this state, the password wil be the default and the hostname will be embedpi.local.

-For this reason, do not open the SSH port to the wider world, or put any critical systems on a public-acessible network.
-If you would like to do so, use a VPN, or change the default ports so that the port in this fallback mode is different from the one you exposed.

-You can also copy changes back to the real root, by plugging the card into a host machine.
-If you have many devices to deploy, you probably want to create your own custom image with your own factory defaults.

-It should be emphasized that this kind of corruption is exacty what EmberOS is intended to prevent and will probably not happen for a home user, unless your application has heavy SD Card writes.

 ## Home Assistant Warning

 There are rumors that HA can be very hard on cards.
-EmberOS will likely not be able to protect from this at all.
+EmberOS will likely not be able to protect from this at all, unless you are very careful with log settings.